rezmansouri/tell_a_vision/README.md

 But what if we could make the computer tell us what it is seeing?
 For example: "There is a dog in the bottom left, a bicycle in the middle, and a truck on the top right."
 What if the computer can *tell a vision*?
 Pretty cool right?

-**tell a vision (`tv`)** is Python package that can provide explanatory analysis on the output of object detection algorithms.
+**tell a vision (`tv`)** is a Python package that can provide explanatory analysis on the output of object detection algorithms.
 It takes bounding boxes, and the classes of the objects found and answers questions such as:

 - How many objects and of what kind are in a specific region of the scene?
 - How far are they?
 Are they close?